NorSC/supervisor-search/_supervisors/zhenhui-yuan.md

 available: true
 email: zhenhui.yuan@northumbria.ac.uk
 website: http://zhenhuiyuan.com/
+office_hours: >-
-office_hours: 1pm-4pm Thursday on campus in the Ellison building room 105 (I’m teaching in the CIS building from 4p-6pm)
+  1pm-4pm Thursday on campus in the Ellison building room 105 (I’m teaching in the CIS building from 4p-6pm).

+  If the time is conflict with yours, we can setup a different slot.
 research_group: Cyber Security and Network Systems
 research_themes:
   - Computer Networks